How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Methods

 \subsection{Cropland and Land Cover Maps}

 We analyzed 11 global and continent-scale land cover and land use maps made publicly available in recent years.
+Several of these maps have not been included in previous studies comparing publicly available land cover maps.
 These maps are summarized in Table \ref{tab:products-evaluated}, which span a range of temporal availability, spatial resolutions, and geographic coverage.
-Prior studies comparing available land cover maps have not included several of these maps.
+Table \ref{tab:products-evaluated} provides the cropland definition specified by each data product.
 Each map was created by making dense, contiguous predictions over a geographic area using a trained machine learning classifier (though the classifier used for each differs).

-We categorize these map products as being produced using \textit{regional} or \textit{global} models.
+The following subsection headings categorize these map products as being produced using \textit{regional} or \textit{global} models.
 In the regional model category, separate machine learning models are optimized for a specific region (e.g., a country, continent, or agroecological zone) that generates a predicted map for that region.
 These regional maps may then be combined to cover a larger geographic area, such as a global map product.
 In the global model category, a single machine learning model is optimized for making predictions in all regions of the world, where data used for training may be aggregated from many different regions.
 A single global model is then used to make predictions everywhere to form one predicted global map.

-All datasets were obtained from the Google Earth Engine asset listed in Table \ref{tab:products-evaluated}.
 The values of each map at the reference sample locations were obtained using the \texttt{reduceRegions()} function in Google Earth Engine sampled at the native resolution of each map.
 This value extraction is fully reproducible using the code provided in the Code Availability section.
 All maps were clipped to the border of each country in the study and converted to a binary crop/non-crop map.
 Consensus and agreement analyses were performed after resampling all maps to a common spatial resolution of 10 m/px.
 In the subsequent sections, we summarize how each map was created and used in this study.